nitmir/django-cas-server/README.rst

 <https://apereo.github.io/cas/4.2.x/protocol/CAS-Protocol-Specification.html>`_.

-By default, the authentication process use django internal users but you can easily use any sources (see auth classes in the auth.py file)
+By default, the authentication process use django internal users but you can easily use any sources (see the `Authentication backend`_ section and auth classes in the auth.py file)

 .. contents:: Table of Contents